googleprojectzero/winafl/README.md

 ```
 afl-fuzz.exe -Y -i minset -o o1 -t 10000 -- -fuzz_iterations 5000 -- test_static.instr.exe @@
 winafl-cmin.py -Y -t 100000 -i in -o minset -- test_static.instr.exe @@
+afl-tmin.exe -Y -i ..\testcases\tests\big.txt -o big.min.txt -- test_static.instr.exe @@
 ```

 ### Building instrument.exe

-For convenicence, a version of instrument.exe confirmed to work with WinAFL is included in the bin32 directory.
+For convenience, a version of instrument.exe confirmed to work with WinAFL is included in the bin32 directory.
 If you want to build it yourself follow the instructions below.

 In order to clone [syzygy](https://github.com/google/syzygy/)'s repository you can follow the instructions outlined here: [SyzygyDevelopmentGuide](https://github.com/google/syzygy/wiki/SyzygyDevelopmentGuide).
 Once you have `depot_tools` and the repository cloned, you can compile instrument.exe like this: